SuperNEMO-DBD/Falaise/README.md

 release of the software.
 Once installed, consult the [online documentation](https://supernemo-dbd.github.io/Falaise) for a full guide to running the software and writing new plugin modules.

-## Building and Installing from Source
+## Building, Testing and Installing from Source
 To build Falaise on your machine for use or development, the following requirements must be met: